learn-co-curriculum/dsc-time-series-section-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 25 and why they'll be important to you as a data scientist.
+This lesson summarizes the topics we'll be covering in section 31 and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to:
 * Understand and explain what is covered in this section
 * Understand and explain why the section will help you to become a data scientist

-## Time Series Data
+## Working with Time Series Data

 "Time series" data refers to data sets where the progress of time is an important dimension in the data set.
 For example working with the changes in stock prices, oil flow through a pipeline or even climate data over time requires an understanding of how to work with time series data.
 In this first of two sections on time series data, we introduce the concept of time series data, look at how to manage and visualize time series data, look at types of trends and how to test for and remove them and then introduce the idea of "time series decomposition".
 In the next section we'll then introduce techniques for modeling time series data.